stephen-slm/mavic/README.md

   --version           Display version information.
 ```

-Downloading all imgur images from the last 50 r/cute currently on hot.
+Downloading all images from the last 50 r/cute currently on hot.

 `.\Mavic.exe --subreddits cute`

-Downloading all imgur images from the top 25 r/cute, r/cats, r/aww into a picture folder.
+Downloading all images from the top 25 r/cute, r/cats, r/aww into a picture folder.

 `.\Mavic.exe --subreddits cute cats aww -l 25 --output ./pictures`